Message from CEO

 Steven ten Napel

 We live in a complex world, where change is a certainty and continuous disruption is the new normal.
-We are bang in the midst of the 4th Industrial revolution (I4.0) as it is happening, which in terms of scale, scope, and complexity is unlike anything the world has seen before.
+We are bang in the midst of the 4th Industrial revolution (Industry 4.0) as it is happening, which in terms of scale, scope, and complexity is unlike anything the world has seen before.

 Unlike the linear pace of earlier waves of disruption, this change is happening at an exponential pace, driven by digital accelerating technologies such as SMAC, IoT, AI, VR, Robotics, 3-D printing, Drones etc. Fusion of technologies is blurring the lines between physical, digital, and biological spheres, creating a pervasive impact on virtually every aspect of human life, in every industry, and in every country.